stormasm/rust-examples/fileio/Readme.md

 ### Fileio

+* deletedir deletes a directory and then recreates the exact same directory
 * ex00 read a file to a String
+* ex01 in development, at the moment the same as ex00
 * ex01 read a directory to a Vector of Strings which are the file names
 * linereader reads lines from a file {j10.json} using BufReader